How Telemedicine Can Proactively Identify and Address Mental Health Onboard

 The Mental Health of Seafarers

 When COVID-19 restrictions trapped thousands of crew members onboard ships – some up to a year beyond their contract – ISWAN and MHSS saw a 60% YOY increase in calls for psychological support between April and June 2021.
 For operators, managers and onboard workers, the situation brought seafarer mental health concerns into sharp focus.
+Telemedicine for mental health has since gained prominence as a valuable tool to address these challenges.

 According to an article in Safety4Sea, “The often-high pressure and demanding nature of work can create more high-stress conditions for seafarers compared to workers in other sectors.”
 Anxiety and depressive disorders are estimated to have risen more than 25% during the first year of the pandemic alone, and numerous industry surveys show that many seafarers feel isolated, stressed and anxious.
 This impacts not only mental health and morale, but also safety.